Constructor in Java Abstract Class

-- An abstract can have an abstract and non-abstract method.
+- An abstract can have an abstract and a non-abstract method.

 - It must be declared with an abstract keyword.

-- It can have a constructor, static methods.
+- It can have a constructor, static method.

 - It can have a final method that prevents child class of abstract class not to change the body of the method

 - The abstract method contains no-body or in simple words, you can say that you can’t define an abstract method inside an abstract class.
 We can define an abstract method inside the derived class of its abstract class.